arnoson/very-simple-components/README.md

 ### Register a Component with Options

-By passing along `options`, you can add provide additional type hints and automatically parse props from the element's dataset to the correct type.
+By passing along `options`, you can provide additional type hints and automatically parse props from the element's dataset to the correct type.

 ```ts
 const options = defineOptions({